didi/gendry/README.md

 selectFields := []string{"name", "age", "sex"}
 cond, values, err := builder.BuildSelect(table, where, selectFields)

-//cond = SELECT name, age, sex FROM some_table WHERE (score=?
-AND city IN (?, ?)
+//cond = SELECT name, age, sex FROM some_table WHERE (city IN (?, ?)
+AND score=?
 AND age>?
 AND address IS NOT NULL) GROUP BY department ORDER BY bonus DESC
 //values = []interface{}{"beijing", "shanghai", 5, 35}

 rows, err := db.Query(cond, values...)